KeganHollern/Aika/README.md

 ## Voice Chat

 She has a voice!
 You can talk to her.
-I talk to her every day...
+I talk to her every day... ([Click Here to Listen](https://aika.lystic.zip/user-content/sample_clip.mp3))

 While in voice chat, she has all the same functionality as in text chat.
 Her average response time is **less than 2 seconds**.